4est-is-Forrest/square-iron/content/docs/Inbox Common Module/_index.md

 layout: docs

 ---
-This document section will breakdown the module 'Inbox Common' much like the breakdown of the 'Connectors' module.
+This document section will breakdown the module Inbox Common much like the breakdown of the Connectors module.

 <hr />